-The Lose It app is a popular weight loss tracking app with over 41k reviews on the App Store.
-So I wanted to put it to the test to see if it met my standards as a nutrition coach for both my personal use, as well as my clients.
+The Lose It app is a weight loss app with over 41k reviews on the App Store.
+I wanted to put it to the test over the past month to see if it met my standards as a nutrition coach for my own use as well as my clients.
+My colleague, Janine Collins, also used it, and we compiled our notes for this review (I wrote the article; she produced the YouTube video).

 Overall Rating: 4.0/5